brettjayp/201n15-lab-02/README.md

 -I've completed my general parallax scrolling effect.
 I pulled some good looking images of wood and shingles for backgrounds, this gives a common theme between them that isn't distracting.
 I've found that it does make it hard to read text over them, so I added a 0.5 opacity black bar behind the text over the images, and added a white shadow to the text to further increase contrast.
 -I've reworked the "About Me" game in order to assign the user's answers to global variables.
 This is very important, because I plan to display their answers in the page.
 I might later decide I want to save all of the answers, output to a persistent log, to keep a record of.
 There's plenty I could do with that.
 -Completed the two remaining lab-03 questions.
 Implemented as buttons, as I don't feel like integrating them into the overall score tally system at this time, due to turning in so late.

+August 26, 2019
+-Time to wrap up the page.
+I have my parallax scroll effect working, I have all my game functions working (even if I have some of them separated at the moment), and I have my layout that I plan to use.
+I need to populate my page's sections with information, styling to organize it within those sections, and to put together the display I had in mind to present the results when the user plays my game.
+-I'll start by populating information into my sections.
+Links, details, information.
+Then I'll style it, I'm thinking of 0.5 opacity white boxes, with text over in a color from the color palette chosen.